(•) Identify the following dienes as being in the s-cis or s-tran... | Channels for Pearson+

 Textbook QuestionTextbook Question

 (•) Identify the following dienes as being in the s-cis or s-trans conformation.
 If they are in the s-trans conformation, draw them in the s-cis conformation.
-[It may not always be possible.] (e)
+[It may not always be possible.] (c)

 Verified Solution